ConvLab/ConvLab-3/convlab/e2e/emotod/README.md

 The code has been tested with transformers==4.29.2 and peft==0.10.0 (see `requirements.txt`).
 Please note that the transformers library version does not fulfill ConvLab-3 requirement but this does not cause any know issues yet.

-Please note that at the point of the experiments, there were some issues with model saving using the code provided.
-The whole state dict object was saved.
-Therefore, to run this module using ConvLab-3, you will need to initialise a base LLaMA model, resize its vocabulary, and load the state dict.
+Please note that at the point of the experiments, there were some issues with model saving using the trainer object in the code.
+We therefore modified the code to save the entire model state dict.
+To run this module using ConvLab-3, you will need to initialise a base LLaMA model, resize its vocabulary, and load the state dict.

 ## Evaluation